GLSharpe/TestCafe-Example/README.md

 After the fixture has been opened, you can then start writing your tests.
 The syntax for this is standard.
 This involves calling “async/await” functions so if this is something that you haven’t investigated them it will be worth looking into it now.
 More info can be found here: [6]

-When you create an initialise a test, you set the title of the test as the first parameter and the function as the second.
+When you create and initialise a test, you set the title of the test as the first argument and the function as the second.
 For example, if you wanted to run a test where there were 3 radio buttons, you clicked on them all one after the other and then checked that the final one you clicked on was the one that was check:

 ```
 test('Radio Buttons Check', async t =>{